 La Baguetina Catalana

-This chain of baguette and cake shops is open until very late.
+This chain of baguette and cake shops is open till very late.
 That probably sounds like a good thing.
 It isn’t.

 Designer Gin and Tonic Bars

 For some reason, gin and tonic bars became a really big deal in Barcelona a few years ago.
-Suddenly tons of them were opening up in a city where traditionally the cocktail culture has ruled.
+Suddenly loads of them were opening up in a city where traditionally the cocktail culture has been only slightly smaller than the cricket one.
 Everything was bound to go wrong, and it did, but some are still hanging grimly on.